The average American spends over 4 hours a day on their phones, making an employee mobile app the easiest and most effective way to reach your people.

 - "Internal Communication with a small i".
 At Blink this is the term we use for Internal Comms that is created within the organisation, by team leaders, champions, project heads and frontline workers.
 Your mobile app must allow Internal Comms to come from anywhere in the organisation and fizzle up.
 Don't even think about a top-down Internal Comms App.

 - Connect to your existing tools.
-To make your app relevant to your audience, it must be directly relevant to their job roles.
+To make your employee mobile app relevant to your audience, it must be directly relevant to their job roles.
 This means connecting to existing workplace apps and pulling relevant updates into the feed.
 This isn’t enterprise social; this is productivity first.

 - Open to everyone.
 Don’t even think about hiding your employee app behind a Mobile Device Management tool.
-You want your frontline workers to install your app on their personal phones, so don’t make it too hard from them!
+You want your frontline workers to install your internal communications app on their personal phones, so don’t make it too hard from them!

 - Work without email.
 Similar to above, your app shouldn’t require a workplace email address.
 Blink works with mobile phone numbers, using SMS invites and special ‘magic links’ for one-click onboarding.